golemhq/golem/docs/source/golem-actions.md

 ### wait_for_element_not_displayed(element, timeout=30)

-Wait for element to be not displayed
+Wait for element to be not displayed.
+When element is not displayed this is ignored.
+When element is not present this will raise ElementNotFound.

 ### wait_for_element_not_enabled(element, timeout=30)